Eminem: Acting career

 After small roles in the 2001 film The Wash and as an extra in the 1998 Korn music video for "Got the Life" (during which he gave the band a demo tape), Eminem made his Hollywood debut in the semi-autobiographical 2002 film 8 Mile.
 He said it was a representation of growing up in Detroit rather than an account of his life.
 He recorded several new songs for the soundtrack, including "Lose Yourself" (which won an Academy Award for Best Original Song in 2003 and became the longest-running No. 1 hip-hop single in history).
 Eminem was absent from the ceremony and co-composer Luis Resto accepted the award.

 Eminem voiced an aging, corrupt, AAVE-speaking police officer in the video game 50 Cent: Bulletproof and guested on the Comedy Central television show Crank Yankers and a Web cartoon, The Slim Shady Show.
 He played himself in the Entourage season-seven finale "Lose Yourself".
-He was signed to star in an unmade film version of Have Gun – Will Travel, and was considered for the lead roles in the films Jumper (2008) and Elysium (2013).
+He was signed to star in an unmade film version of Have Gun – Will Travel, and was considered for the lead roles in the films Jumper (2008), Elysium (2013), and Southpaw (2015).
 Eminem also had cameo appearances in the films Funny People (2009), The Interview (2014) and Happy Gilmore 2 (2025).
 In a 2010 interview with Jonathan Ross, he stated "You know, I love music so much.
 This is my passion, this is what I want to do.
 Not saying that I won't do a movie ever again, but this is me."